2020 Kia XCeed Teased With Fully Digital Instrument Cluster

 The 12.3-inch screen will be an upgrade over the 3.8-inch mono and 4.2-inch color displays.

-Kia is finally about to embrace entirely digital instrument clusters with its new “Supervision” setup debuting on the XCeed.
-Ahead of its world premiere scheduled for June 26, the Ceed-based compact crossover is showing off its high-tech driver’s display measuring 12.3 inches and offering crisp graphics thanks to a high resolution of 1920x720 pixels.
+Kia's entirely digital instrument cluster is trickling down the range by being offered on the upcoming the XCeed.
+Ahead of its world premiere scheduled for June 26, the Ceed-based compact crossover is showing off its high-tech driver’s display measuring 12.3 inches like in the K900 flagship sedan and Telluride large SUV while offering crisp graphics thanks to a high resolution of 1920x720 pixels.

 As it is the case with other cars featuring all-digital screens, the Supervision replaces the two analog dials of the tachometer and speedometer as well as the small center screen found in today’s Ceed models.
 Judging by the adjacent image, it looks like a worthy upgrade over the traditional setup where the old-school dials are combined with either a 3.8-inch monochrome display or a slightly larger 4.2-inch color LCD.